 Universidade Nova de Lisboa; the Handel, Purcell, and Literature conference at Senate House, University of London; and the British Society for Eighteenth-Century Studies.

-In addition to his busy performing schedule, Žak holds a Visiting Professorship at Rhodes College in Memphis, TN, where he teaches classes in Creative Entrepreneurship, Music History, and Great Books, and a Visiting Fellowship at Goldsmiths, University of London, teaching classes that combine performance and scholarship.
+In addition to his busy performing schedule, Žak holds a Visiting Professorship at Rhodes College in Memphis, TN, where he teaches classes in Creative Entrepreneurship, Music History, and Search (Great Books), and a Visiting Fellowship at Goldsmiths, University of London, teaching classes that combine performance and scholarship.
 Before that, Žak was the Director of Early Music at the University of Hull.
 He has also been active as a lecturer in historical performance practice, collegium director, and lute teacher for various early music societies and at the University of Oxford, Royal College of Music in London, USC Thornton School of Music in Los Angeles, and the University of California at Fullerton.
 As an extension of his educational activities, in 2011 Žak formed the London Community Baroque Orchestra (now functioning as an educational arm of L'Avventura London) based at the Foundling Museum in London, which he also directs.
 The goal of the organization is to provide training in historical performance practice to its members and to present high-level musical performances. Žak has been a recipient of various prestigious awards, prizes, and scholarships including a Society for Theatre Research award for reconstructing and recording music from English ballad operas and the Dowland Prize for Lute at the John Kerr Competition in Kent.